MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/calculated-fields-form/README.txt

 `[CP_CALCULATED_FIELDS_VAR name="..."]`

 In the shortcode, you must replace the "..." symbols with the name of the parameter or variable.
-It will be the same name for the JavaScript variable.
+The variables are created as properties of the cff_var variable.
+For example, in the [CP_CALCULATED_FIELDS_VAR name="my_var"] shortcode, you can access the variable value from the equations by using cff_var['my_var'], or cff_var.my_var

 For example:

 `[CP_CALCULATED_FIELDS_VAR name="varname"]`

-You can use the variables generated through the shortcode [CP_CALCULATED_FIELDS_VAR] in the formulas of the calculated fields: `fieldname1*varname`
+You can use the variables generated through the shortcode [CP_CALCULATED_FIELDS_VAR] in the formulas of the calculated fields: `fieldname1*cff_var.varname`

 The complete list of parameters accepted by the variables shortcode is available at the following link: [CLICK HERE](http://cff.dwbooster.com/documentation#javascript-variables)